Build Instructions

 Building Without CMake

 This page documents the process of building Blend2D without any help of CMake build scripts.
 It can be used as a reference of what CMake scripts are doing and as a recommendation of building Blend2D with other build tools or no build tools at all.
-Blend2D exports C API, but it's still a library written in C++ and requires at least C++11 capable compiler.
+Blend2D exports C API, but it's still a library written in C++ and requires at least C++11 capable compiler to build.

 Compiler Independent Setup